hadi-mollataheri/image-carousel-app/README.md

 # Explanation
 This is an *Image carousel* app that I built with **React.js**.

+**Notice:** The delay is for the first time loading and because of the hight quality images

 **Topics:** State hook ,TailwindCSS, CSS

 I embarked on this project as a series of practice exercises after dedicating a couple of years to learning front-end web development.
 My goal was twofold: to enhance my coding skills and bolster my resume, ultimately preparing myself for the job market.